TurboWarp/extensions/docs/SharkPool/Particle-Engine.md

 ```scratch
 create engine for (Stage v) ::#2474ff
 ```
-This block will initialize a new engine in the specified sprite.
+This block will initialize a new engine in the stage or the specified sprite.

 ```scratch
 remove engine from (Stage v) ::#2474ff
 ```
-This block will remove the engine from the specified sprite.
-Additionally, there is an option to remove all engines.
+This block will remove the engine from the stage, specified sprite, or all possible targets at once.

 ```scratch
 <is (Stage v) engine (created v)? ::#2474ff>
 ```
-If `created` is selected, this block will return whether the engine from the specified sprite exists.
+If `created` is selected, this block will return whether the specified engine exists.

 If `visible` is selected, it will return whether the specified engine is showing.